hikeventures/hikeventures.github.io/_posts/trips/2015-07-12-Packrafting-River-Bobr-Poland.markdown

 layout: post
 image: https://farm4.staticflickr.com/3750/18948496954_b57ac5e3fd_o.jpg
 ---
 After we had a 3 hours drive from Poznan to Jelenia Góra we finally reached our accommodation in the small village called Jagniąntków.
-The next day me, Konstantin and one of his Polish friends who lives permanently in Iceland and just returned from a 11 weeks trip throughout Europe set out with our Packrafts in the river Bóbr. <a href="http://www.hikeventures.com/hiking-packrafting-poland-video/">Here</a> is also a short video.
+The next day me, Konstantin and one of his Polish friends who lives permanently in Iceland and just returned from a 11 weeks trip throughout Europe set out with our Packrafts in the river Bóbr. <a rel="nofollow" href="http://www.hikeventures.com/hiking-packrafting-poland-video/">Here</a> is also a short video.

 <img src="https://farm4.staticflickr.com/3750/18948496954_b57ac5e3fd_o.jpg" width="992" height="744" alt="packrafting alpacka raft werner shuna" >

 <br>
 <!--more-->

 The river itself was quite nice to paddle even though there were no rapids before the dam.
-However, it was a good opportunity for me to test my new <a href="http://amzn.to/1O4ro7c">GoPro Hero 4</a> and a mount which Konstantin assembled for me (the idea itself comes from the <a href="http://deliveranceteam.outdrr.com">The Deliverance Team</a> and has worked already quite well on Konstantins Packraft.
+However, it was a good opportunity for me to test my new <a rel="nofollow" href="http://amzn.to/1O4ro7c">GoPro Hero 4</a> and a mount which Konstantin assembled for me (the idea itself comes from the <a rel="nofollow" href="http://deliveranceteam.outdrr.com">The Deliverance Team</a> and has worked already quite well on Konstantins Packraft.

 <img src="https://farm1.staticflickr.com/295/19384505989_2cbc2477cb_o.jpg" width="992" height="744" alt="packrafting alpacka raft werner shuna astral designs ytv">